nitunit - executes the unit tests from Nit source files.

 --autosav can be used to automatically create and update them.

-TestSuites also provide methods to configure the test run:
+TestSuites also provide annotations to configure the test run:

 They can be used to factorize repetitive tasks:

-module test_bdd_connector import bdd_connector # Testing the bdd_connector class TestConnector # test cases using a server end # Method executed before testing the module fun before_module do # start server before all test cases end # Method executed after testing the module fun after_module do # stop server after all test cases end
+module test_bdd_connector import bdd_connector # Testing the bdd_connector class TestConnector test # test cases using a server end # Method executed before testing the module fun setup_db is before_all do # start server before all test cases end # Method executed after testing the module fun teardown_db is after_all do # stop server after all test cases end

 Accessing the test suite environment